Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 Proposals should follow standard NSF GPG format requirements for margins and font size.

-One-Page Project Description Content – The project description section should answer the following questions:
+One-Page Project Description Content – The sample request or data request description section of the proposal file should answer the following questions:

-- What are your material or data needs and characteristics?
-For sample, specify details (e.g., material composition, sample size and quantity, doping, etc).
-For data, specify type and format.
+• For Sample Requests: What are your material needs and characteristics?
+Specify details (e.g., material composition, sample size and quantity, doping, etc.)

-- How will the samples or data requested from 2DCC enable success of your project?
+• How will the samples/data requested from 2DCC enable success of your project?

 Review

-Sample-only and data-only proposals will be evaluated by external experts on a user proposal review committee (UPRC) to avoid conflict-of-interest.
-The 2DCC executive leadership team will identify a minimum of three external reviewers for each proposal.
+User proposals are evaluated by external experts on a user proposal review committee (UPRC) to avoid conflict-of-interest.
+The 2DCC will identify external reviewers for each proposal.
 Reviewers are chosen for their scientific and/or technical expertise from the scientific and technical community at large.

 Confidentiality: Reviews will be conducted in strict confidence including content and reviewer identity and will only be shared with 2DCC staff and the UPRC.
 Dissemination of project summary information (e.g., title, PI name) is limited to NSF reporting and 2DCC user logistics.

-Sample-only proposals are reviewed in accordance with NSF primary review criteria for Intellectual Merit and Broader Impact, and additional criteria.
+Evaluation Criteria: Research project proposals are reviewed in accordance with NSF primary review criteria for Intellectual Merit and Broader Impact and additional criteria of synergy with the 2DCC-MIP focus.

 Scoring